Tangy Lemon Poppy Seed Cookies

 - 1/2 teaspoon baking soda

 - In a large bowl, cream sugar and shortening until light and fluffy.
-Beat in the eggs, corn syrup, lemon peel and extracts.
+Beat in the eggs, corn syrup, lemon zest and extracts.
 Combine the remaining ingredients; gradually add to creamed mixture and mix well.

 - Shape into three balls, then flatten into disks.
-Wrap in plastic wrap and refrigerate for 1 hour or until firm.
+Wrap in plastic and refrigerate for 1 hour or until firm.